Chart Color Schemes

 Busselton - East has a typical household mix, with a lower-than-average median household size

-Family households compose 71.3% of all households, including 25.2% couples with children, 34.6% couples without children, and 10.6% single parent families.
-Non-family households account for 28.7%, with lone person households at 25.9% and group households comprising 2.7%.
-The median household size is 2.4 people, lower than the Rest of WA average of 2.5.
+Family households dominate at 71.3% of all households, comprising 25.2% couples with children, 34.6% couples without children, and 10.6% single parent families.
+Non-family households make up the remaining 28.7%, with lone person households at 25.9% and group households comprising 2.7% of the total.
+The median household size of 2.4 people is smaller than the Regional WA average of 2.5.

 Frequently Asked Questions - Households